Should You Really Be Worried About Forever Chemicals In Makeup?

 What should you do if you're still worried about PFAS in cosmetics?

-If you're still concerned about PFAS in cosmetics, Rani recommends sticking to reputable companies.
+If you're still concerned about PFAS in cosmetics, Ghosh recommends sticking to reputable companies.
 "Indie brands are great and we should be supporting them, but sometimes, if they're too independent and it's a bit like a farmer's market, regulation comes into play."
-Rani says there are strict rules which beauty brands must adhere to, and some homemade brands may not do so.
+Ghosh says there are strict rules which beauty brands must adhere to, and some homemade brands may not do so.

 The EU and the UK always take a cautious approach with chemical substances and protecting consumers, says The Cosmetic Regulator.
 "This is why PFAS have all of a sudden become newsworthy," it explains, "because a group of EU members submitted a dossier on PFAS to have them re-examined due to concerns."
 It adds that high levels of PFAS would never be permitted for use in cosmetic products under EU or UK law.